-Gordon Hendry is the Midwest regional leader of CBRE’s Public Institutions and Education Solutions Group, where he provides real estate advisory services to state and local governments and educational institutions.
+Gordon Hendry, First Vice President, is the Midwest regional leader of CBRE’s Public Institutions and Education Group, a national team of commercial real estate professionals working extensively with public agencies and education institutions.

 He is experienced advising clients included elected officials on complex, high profile transactions.
 His range of services include public private partnerships, development consulting, strategic portfolio planning and optimization, market and financial analysis, highest and best use analysis, leases, acquisitions and dispositions, and RFP development and oversight.

 Representative clients include: the City of Indianapolis; the City of Bloomington, Indiana; the City of Urbana, IL; the City of Ann Arbor, MI; Leukemia & Lymphoma Society; American Diabetes Association; 270 Strategies; and Butler University.